coffee2code/one-click-close-comments/readme.txt

 * Change: Remove support for versions of WordPress older than 4.7
 * Change: Update copyright date (2019)
 * Change: Update License URI to be HTTPS
+* Change: Update screenshot, icon, and banner for Plugin Directory

 = 2.5 (2018-08-03) =
 * Change: Improve display of control toggle (and label) on smaller viewports